• Skip to primary navigation

 7. Strain out the bones and vegetables and discard.

-Store in quarter jars in the freezer until you're ready to use.
-Well sealed, this will keep over six months in the freezer.
+Quart-sized storage containers work great.
+Place in the freezer until you're ready to use it.
+Well sealed, this will keep in the freezer for over six months.

 • Chicken Stock